cyan92128505/cyan92128505/README.md

 ## Summary

-As a cross-platform software professional with over five years of experience in full-stack software development, I possess extensive expertise in a range of technologies, including Flutter, ReactJS, NodeJS, And Golang.
-I am actively seeking a full-time remote position as a Software Development Engineer (SDE).
+Starting from 2016, I have been working as a cross-platform software professional, gaining extensive experience in full-stack software development.
+I have a strong command of various technologies, including Flutter, ReactJS, NodeJS, and Golang.
+Currently, I am actively seeking a full-time remote position as a Software Development Engineer (SDE).

 ---